putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 The lieutenant finally turned his eyes downward from the Death Star, staring ahead.

-"Sir, Rebels?
+"Sir, was it Rebels?
 Should we report, sir?"

 "No," he replied.
 "It was just some ... some ... thing".
 The way he said the last word had a particular air of disdain.
 "It -- they'd been following us.
 I was tired of seeing it, if that's what you're asking."
 He turned his eyes skyward again.
 "This place," he added with contempt.

 The lieutenant fell silent for so long that the squad leader wasn't sure whether to walk away or wait.
 Finally he broke the silence.